 5. Using clip-arts.

-Image: pkmahanand
+Image: Pkmahanand

 Lazy designers would use readymade artworks but this wouldn’t give a unique impact to your design.
 Make original works for this is the main reason your client asked you to make a logo.